• Skip to primary navigation

 Expert Tips

-• Source fresh and vibrant green onions since this is the main ingredient!
+• Source fresh vibrant green onions as they are the main star of the recipe.

-• Use a sharp knife with a tip when julienning the green onions.
+• Use a sharp knife with a tip when splitting and chopping the green onions.

 Instructions